Skip to Content

 Access

-Restricted Sites show a sign-in banner on every page.
-A toggle controls whether the banner also shows on Public Sites (on by default).
+Restricted (auth-required) Sites show a sign-in banner on every page, controlled by a toggle that is on by default.
+Public Sites have no sign-in banner.

 Click Create Site.
 Jolli builds the initial version, provisions hosting, and deploys.
 Status moves from Publishing… to Up to date; click the external-link icon to open it.